marcfrigillana/gwt-wordpress/README.md

 - Revamped new design
 - Added new widget locations (New widget locations banner section 1, banner section 2, ear content 1, ear content 2 not yet usable)
 - For banner content, use featured image to upload images, use the content area for linking the image to an external page, use the title for captions

+**02/11/2014**
+- Smaller headings for Agency footer (use h3 tag)
+- Smaller headings for Content Post (use h5 tag)
+- Smaller headings for widgets
+- Banner title paddings
+- Remove box design on top and bottom panel, added custom class: box-mode
+- Smaller headings for Post Navigation (pagination) (use h4)
+- Automatic trim of character/word for Post lists
+- Responsive Logo Support
+- Accessibility shortcut bug fix
+- Create an option to automatically trim at specific characters/word for Post lists
+- Create an option to remove published date
+- Create an option to remove author
+- Remove box effect on Author